telerik/xamarin-forms-docs/nativecontrols/android/chart/axes/chart-axes-datetimecontinuous.md

 ---
 title: DateTimeContinuous
-page_title: DateTimeContinuousAxis | RadChartView | Telerik UI for Android Documentation
+page_title: DateTimeContinuousAxis | RadChartView | Telerik UI for Xamarin.Android Documentation
 description: A page desribing the DateTimeContinuousAxis in RadChartView for Android.
 This article explains the most important things you need to know before using Category axes.
 slug: chart-axes-datetimecontinuous
 tags: radchartview, categoryaxes, category, chart, datetimecontinuous